 Turf toe is a colloquial term for a condition in which the ligaments around your big toe become strained.
 This occurs when the toe is bent inward, known as dorsiflexion, at an angle that is too extreme.
 This is usually caused by excessive force being put into the movement, such as impacts from engaging in contact sports.
 It is most common among football players who experience pain while running on their field’s artificial turf, hence the name turf toe.
 However, this injury can affect any athlete that engages in repetitive foot movements, such as runners, dancers, wrestlers, and gymnasts.
 With excessive force put behind repetitive foot movement, a sprain is likely to occur, followed by pain, swelling and decreased mobility.

 Affected Areas of the Body

-The part of your foot affected by turf toe is the metatarsophalangeal joint, or MTP joint.
+The part of your foot affected by turf toe is the metatarsophalangeal joint or MTP joint.
 This joint connects the long foot bone, or metatarsal, to the first bone in the big toe, or phalanx.
-It is a primary component in the plantar complex, a group of ligaments and muscles on the lower foot that include the plantar plate and sesamoids.
+It is a primary component in the plantar complex, a group of ligaments and muscles on the lower foot that includes the plantar plate and sesamoids.

 Components of the Plantar Complex:

 - MTP joint, the primary joint connecting the metatarsal bone to the phalanx bone.

 - Collateral ligaments that provide additional support to the MTP joint and limit the toe’s sideways movement.